dlubac/Coursera-Data-Science-Capstone/Presentation/Capstone_Presentation.md

   - A notification is displayed while the file is being loaded.
 The prediction algorithm will not run until the loading is complete.

 - When the predict button is clicked:
   - The entered text is sanitized of all non-alphanumeric characters.
-If there are no alphanumeric characters a message is displayed and the prediction algorithm is not run.
+If there are no alphanumeric characters a message is displayed and the prediction algorithm is not run
   - If the input is longer than three words only the final three are considered
   - The final 1-3 words are sent to the prediction algorithm.
-If a prediction cannot be made the first word is removed and the prediction is run again until there is a successful prediction or no words remain.
+If a prediction cannot be made the first word is removed and the prediction is run again until there is a successful prediction or no words remain
   - The prediction is displayed below the "Predicted word" header

 Prediction Algorithm